 The survey sample included 1192 children aged 5-15 years for whom school mode choice behavior could be analyzed.
 Table 1 presents the overall average travel time to school, the average travel time by mode used, the overall median household income value, the median household income by mode used, and brief descriptive statistics of other household characteristics to which these children belong.
 In general, the travel time to school ranges from about 10 minutes to 15 minutes with an overall average of 12.4 minutes.
 Only the average bus travel time falls outside this range with an average value of just over 25 minutes.
-Those who walk and use the school bus report lower median household incomes than other groups.
-Thus, it is clear that mode choice to and from school is correlated with income; perhaps the lower car ownership in these households lead children to walk and use the school bus.
+Those who walk and use the school bus report lower median household income; perhaps the lower car ownership in these households lead children to walk and use the school bus.
 In general, the household characteristics show that households are larger than would be expected if one were analyzing the general population.
 This is consistent with the fact that the analysis sample here is exclusively focusing on households with children going to school.